What kind of "complexity" is dual to holographic complexity?: Conclusions

 Towards the answer to these fundamental questions, we choose a different strategy.
 We do not assume anything from usual concepts from the complexity in quantum information theory.
 In particular, we do not assume that the field theory dual of holographic complexity is a continuum version of the circuit complexity.
 Without any prejudice, we start with the inherent properties of the holographic complexity and try to understand the essential features that the field theory duals should have.
 In principle, the dual may not be any kind of complexity.

-We argue that any field theory dual of the holographic complexity should have two basic properties: (1) it is invariant under infinitely many independent unitary transformations and (2) it is extensive in thermodynamic limit.
+We argue that any field theory dual of the holographic complexity should have two basic properties: (1) it is invariant under infinitely many independent unitary transformations and (2) it is extensive for product states.
 These two basic properties are inferred from the holographic complexity itself but cannot be obtained by the general analyses of quantum informational setups including ``circuit complexity'' or ``operators complexity''.
 Guided by these two properties, we proposed a possible candidate for the field theory dual of the holographic complexity: